shoprunback/documentation/source/includes/php/api_elements/_product.md

 // Mandatory nested elements

-// If you want to link your product to an existing Brand
-// Set the ID of your already registered brand
+// If you want to link your product to an existing Brand, set the ID of your already registered brand
 $product->brand_id = '1f27f9d9-3b5c-4152-98b7-760f56967dea';

 // If you want to link your product to a new Brand
+$product->brand = new \Shoprunback\Elements\Brand();

 // The brand must then be filled with the required parameters.
 // Please read the doc showing how to correctly create a Brand.
-$product->brand = new \Shoprunback\Elements\Brand();

 // --------------------------------------------------------------------------------------
-// For the nested elements, you must always either set brand_id or brand, but never both!
+// To link a Brand, you must always either set brand_id or brand, but never both!
 // --------------------------------------------------------------------------------------